solo-io/gloo/docs/content/guides/traffic_management/destination_types/delegation/_index.md

 As you might have noticed, we specified a `weight` attribute on the above route tables.
 This attribute can be used to determine the order in which the routes will appear on the final `Proxy` resource when multiple route tables match a `RouteTableSelector`.
 The field is optional; if no value is specified, the `weight` defaults to 0 (zero).
-Gloo will process the route tables matched by a selector in ascending order by weight and collect the routes of each route table in the order they are defined.
+Gloo Edge will process the route tables matched by a selector in ascending order by weight and collect the routes of each route table in the order they are defined.

 In the above example, we want the `/a/b` route to come before the `/a` route, to avoid the latter one short-circuiting